 - Play skills

 - Create a family wall or invite families to create family banners: inviting them to provide family photos (for foster families: provide photos of themselves if photos of the child are prohibited).
 Or create collages of family and culturally specific images that children can relate to.
-Display these in the environment.
+Display these in the environment at the child’s eye level.

 - All About Us/Me Books: Create books together by having children dictate answers to questions and then illustrating or adding photos related to their answers.
 Read these books during story times and make them available for children to independently access.
 Focus questions can be: